ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 But you can also use the `oninput` or `onblur` setting to always validate on one of these events instead, or `submit-only` to only validate on submit.

+> If you're using a Zod schema as `validators`, be aware that if there are any effects on the schema (`refine/superRefine/transform`), the whole schema will validate, not just the validator for the modified field.<br><br>This is because the effects can add errors to any field in the schema, so everything must be validated to know the final result.

 ### defaultValidator

-There is one additional option for specifying the `on:input` behavior for fields with errors:
+There is one additional option for specifying the `on:input` behavior for fields, when no validator exists for a field:

 ```ts
 defaultValidator: 'keep' | 'clear' = 'keep'
 ```

-The default value `keep` means that validation errors will be displayed until the form submits (and is set to clear errors). `clear` will remove the error as soon as that field value is modified.
+The default value `keep` means that validation errors will be displayed until the form submits (given that it is set to [clear errors on submit](/concepts/submit-behavior#clearonsubmit)).

+The other option `clear` will remove the error as soon as the field value is modified.

 ### validate

-The `validate` function gives you complete control over the validation process.
+The `validate` function, deconstructed from `superForm`, gives you complete control over the validation process.
 Examples how to use it:

 ```ts
 const { form, enhance, validate } = superForm(data.form)